Events & Resources

 Google Chrome’s AI upgrade puts Gemini in front of billions of users

-The news: Google Chrome’s September 2025 update embeds Gemini AI into the browser, giving users direct access to AI-powered research, automation, organization, and real-time security tools.
+The news: Google Chrome’s latest update embeds Gemini AI into the browser, giving users direct access to AI-powered research, automation, organization, and real-time security tools.
 The feature is rolling out today to Mac and Windows desktop users in the US with their language set to English.

 Why it matters: With nearly 70% market share, per StatCounter, Chrome is the internet’s default gateway.
 By building Gemini into browsing itself, Google mainstreams AI adoption in a way no standalone app or enterprise tool can match.

-Billions gain instant access to AI without downloading or subscribing to anything new, shifting generative AI (genAI) from niche to default, reshaping how people search, transact, and safeguard their online lives.
+• Billions gaining instant access to AI shifts generative AI (genAI) from niche to default, reshaping how people search, transact, and safeguard their online lives.

 The update gives brands an opportunity to integrate more deeply into consumer workflows if they optimize for AI-driven discovery.
 However, Google’s AI may filter, summarize, or automate away key brand touchpoints, reducing visibility.